-This method works because the warm butter coats the pan while the omelet does not stick.
-Cooking any kind of meat or starch would not work.
+This method works because of the warm butter that coats the pan, which means the omelet does not stick.
+Cooking any meat or starch would not work.

-Be sure not to stack your cast iron inside of each other without a paper towel or something similar between the pans.
+Be sure not to stack your cast iron inside each other unless a paper towel or something similar is between the pans.

-I use small, cheap hot pad holders which work really well.
+I use small, inexpensive hot pad holders that work really well.

 As a result, this will protect the pans from scratching.
-In addition the cast iron pans will always be ready to cook up something yummy.
+Also, the cast iron pans will always be ready to cook up something yummy.

 Savvy Tip for Cleaning a Garbage Disposal

-The paste made from salt and water will soak up the grease in your cast iron skillet.
-You should then be able to pour it into the trash and wipe with a paper towel.
+Cooking delicious food in your cast iron skillet will sometimes leave a lot of greases to clean.
+The paste made from salt and water will soak up the fat in your cast iron skillet.
+You should then be able to pour it into the trash and wipe it with a paper towel.